 We have trained teams in Kingfisher, including people in commercial and quality assurance roles, to help them improve and expand their Sustainable Home Product ranges.
 We have also created roadmaps and actions to help drive innovation, aiming to reduce the impacts of products along the supply chain and into customers’ homes.

-The Sustainable Home Product range represented 32% of the group’s annual sales in 2017/18 (£3.8bn).
-In 2011, Kingfisher won the Ethical Corporation’s Sustainability Commercialised Award for its work with us on Sustainable Home Products.
+The Sustainable Home Product range represented 44% of the group’s annual sales in 2021/22 (£5.8bn).
+In 2023, Bioregional and Kingfisher won the 'Transformational partnership’ award at the Sustainable Business Awards, which included our work on its Sustainable Home Products.

-Kingfisher is Europe’s largest home improvement retailer with over 1,200 stores in ten countries across Europe, Russia and Turkey.
-It employs 77,000 people, has annual sales of over £11 billion.
+Kingfisher is Europe’s largest home improvement retailer with over 1,500 stores in 10 countries across Europe, Russia and Turkey.
+It employs 82,000 people and has annual sales of over £13.2 billion in 2021/22.

 By offering Sustainable Home Products, we are responding to customer needs by making homes cheaper to run, more comfortable and healthy to live in.
 We have a great opportunity to make a difference to the lives of millions of people.Arja Taaveniku, Chief Offer and Supply Chain Officer, Kingfisher